Expat Filings

 French dividends, interest (PFU income tax component)Passive category

-For most US citizens in France, French income tax rates exceed applicable US marginal rates.
-The FTC eliminates US tax on French-sourced income and frequently generates carryforward credits usable against future US income.
+For US citizens in France with employment income as their primary income source, French income tax rates typically exceed applicable US marginal rates, and the FTC often eliminates residual US tax.
+The outcome depends on income mix, US filing status, applicable baskets, and other credits.
 Unused credits carry forward 10 years within each basket.

 The Foreign Earned Income Exclusion: A Secondary Option